turingschool/front-end-curriculum/projects/module-2/wheel-of-fortune.md

 ```
 [ ] done

-User Story 5, Seeting Up a New Game
+User Story 5, Setting Up a New Game

 As a visitor,
 When I begin a new game,